Kaela Jubas

 Biography

 Originally from Toronto, I worked there and in Vancouver, BC for some 15 years in the not-for-profit sector before undertaking an MEd and a PhD at UBC, where I researched critical shopping as a source of informal learning about globalization, identity, and social change.
 Following completion of my PhD, I joined the Adult Learning specialization here at Werklund.
-I employ a feminist neo-Gramscian perspective to pursue my interest in and engagement with questions about work-related learning and post-secondary professional education, learning related to equity and social change, the pedagogical function of cultural practices and texts, globalization and internationalization, and innovative approaches to qualitative inquiry.
+I employ a feminist neo-Gramscian perspective to pursue my interest in and engagement with questions about work-related learning and post-secondary professional education, social movement and social justice learning, the pedagogical function of cultural practices and texts, globalization and internationalization, and incorporation of visual methods in qualitative inquiry.

 Professional & Community Affiliations